RandomStudio/tether/README.md

 Agents can be written in various programming languages and they could be running on the same host device or multiple devices (PCs, microcontrollers).
 They could be in the same room or scattered across the world.
 But they all communicate to each other in the same standardised way.

-In the Tether Base Agents (libraries for various languages), we abstract the underlying connection to the MQTT Broker within the concept of an Agent.
+In the Tether `lib` (libraries for various languages), we abstract the underlying connection to the MQTT Broker under the concept of an Agent.
 This means we can provide some sensible defaults so you don't have to worry about setting IP addresses, ports, protocols (TCP vs WebSocket), or paths.
 You can often just name the Agent and the connection is made automatically!

 It's really important to **name** Agents properly.
 If the Agent is made to control lights, name it "lightingController"; if it's meant to detect presence, name it "presenceDetector".
 This helps you (and future you, and other developers) understand where all these messages come from!